A Point of No Return – Osho

 Zen has no secrets it is said.
 Zen is all openness.
 Zen is not a fist: it is an open hand.
 It has no esoteric ideology.
 It is down-to-earth, very earthly, very simple.
 If you miss, that simply shows that you have a very complex mind.
 If you miss, that simply means that you have been looking for complex ideologies, and Zen simply drags you back to reality, to the breakfast, to the mountain laurels.
 To this bird calling.
 This is Buddha calling!
 To this utter silence – this is Buddha present.

 All is one.
 Nothing is separate.
-We are not island.
+We are not islands.
 So the stones and the stars, all are joined together.

 And everything is joined in this moment, is participating in this moment.
 If you become just this moment, all is attained.
 There is no other enlightenment.